10+ Best Women’s Tennis Racquets 2019

 Players Endorsing | n/a |

-With its ultra-large head size, this racquet is perfect for beginners — and also for committed doubles players looking for a quality frame at the net.
+With its generous 108 square inch head size and lighter weight, this racquet is perfect for beginners.
+It’s also an excellent option for committed doubles players looking for a quality frame at the net.

 String Pattern | 16 Main / 18 Cross |